 There were more notable changes among the schools ranked in the top 25, however.
 The University of Southern California’s Marshall School rose to its highest rank ever in U.S. News, jumping three spots to rank 17th.
 For USC’s business school, the improvement marks the third year in a row of ever improving rankings under Dean James Ellis whose controversial firing by the university is looking more than ever like a major blunder (see At USC’s Business School, An Outraged Faculty Tries To Understand Their Dean’s Ouster).
 In the past three years alone, Marshall has moved up 14 places from a rank of 31st in 2016.
 The school’s best U.S. News ranking had been achieved 15 years ago in 2004 when its MBA program was ranked 18th.

 Indiana University’s Kelley School of Business, meantime, advanced six places this year to re-enter the top 25 at a rank of 21st, while the University of Florida’s Warrington College of Business jumped nine spots to rank 25th, from 34th only a year ago.
+Kelley made its comeback thanks to significantly improved placement stats, bumped by putting in place a team of four development officials in Los Angeles, Boston, Atlanta and Bloomington who nurture corporate relationships in key regions of the country.
+Those officials helped to boost three-month placement rates to 95%, fourth best in the U.S. last year for an MBA program.
 Two schools slipped out of the top 25 to make room for Indiana and Florida.
 Rice University’s Jones Graduate School of Business and Washington University’s Olin School of Business, which were in a tie for 23rd place last year, both fell into another tie at 26th with Notre Dame University’s Mendoza School of Business.